 - Any grant amount the student has to return is considered a Federal Title IV grant overpayment and arrangements must be made with the school or the U. S. Department of Education to return the funds.
-The school will return Title IV funds within 45 days to the programs from which the student received aid during the payment period or period of enrollment, as applicable, in the following order up to the net amount disbursed from each source: • Unsubsidized Federal Stafford Loans • Subsidized Federal Stafford Loans • Federal Pell Grants - If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is entitled to receive a post-withdrawal disbursement of the earned aid that was not yet disbursed.
+The school will return Title IV funds within 45 days to the programs from which the student received aid during the payment period or period of enrollment, as applicable, in the following order up to the net amount disbursed from each source: • Unsubsidized Federal Stafford Loans • Subsidized Federal Stafford Loans • Federal Pell Grants - If the amount disbursed to the student is less than the amount the student earned, and for which the student is otherwise eligible, he or she is entitled to receive a post-withdrawal disbursement (PWD) of the earned aid that was not yet disbursed.
 Grant funds will be applied to their tuition account to settle any tuition still owed the school as a result of the student's withdrawal.
 If the funds are due from the federal loan program, the student will be notified within 30 days of the date the school determined that the student had withdrew.
-The student is required to provide the school with written authorization for a post-withdraw disbursement of loan funds, allowing the school to disburse the funds.
-The school will apply the funds to pay any balance owed to the school at that time.
+The student is required to provide the school with written authorization for a post-withdraw disbursement of loan funds.
+The student has 14 days to respond either accepting or denying funds.
+If student accepts the loan funds, the school will apply the funds to pay any balance owed to the school at that time.
+All PWD disbursements are applied to student accounts first, and any resulting credit balance will be disbursed to the student as soon as possible and no later than 14 days from the date of disbursement.